 - Mix 1 drop of ajwain oil in a cup of warm water and gargle with it to relieve toothache, sore throat, and pharyngitis.

 - Mix 2 drops of ajwain oil with 1 drop of clove oil, 1 drop of thyme oil and 2 ml of sweet almond oil.
-Gently massage forehead, chest, throat and back to experience relief in runny nose, headache, watery eyes, chest congestion and breathing problems.
+Gently massage forehead, chest, throat, and back to experience relief in a runny nose, headache, watery eyes, chest congestion, and breathing problems.

 - Mix 2 drops of ajwain oil with 1 drop of black cumin seed oil and 1.5 ml coconut oil.
 Massage foot soles to reduce fever and enhance immunity.

 - Add 2 drops of ajwain oil in steam inhaler and experience release of body toxins through sweating.

 - If you are suffering from kidney stones or urinary tract infections ajwain oil application can benefit you immensely.
 Add 2 drops of ajwain oil in your bathing water or massage lower abdomen and back with 4 drops of ajwain oil mixed with 2 drops of cumin oil and 5 ml of sesame oil.

 Pregnant women, lactating mothers, and children should use ajwain oil under the directions of a qualified medical practitioner.
 If you suffer from liver disorders or hyperacidity, avoid consumption of ajwain.